 Sicilian Pizza Cafe - (405) 752-9100

-Many people I know absolutely love Humble Pie in Edmond.
+Many people I know absolutely love Humble Pie in Edmond (now called The Heat Pizza).
 I'm not sure I'd go that far.
 That said, and as I noted earlier, there are so few options for true Chicago-style pizza in the metro area.
-So if that's your preference, definitely give Humble Pie a try.
+So if that's your preference, definitely give this place a try.
 The thick, deep dish pizzas with homemade sauce and buttery crust are very tasty and superior to the restaurant's New York-style offerings, in my opinion.

 Humble Pie - (405) 715-1818